tomamic/tomamic.github.io/mdp/hs1.md

 - Let's create a **class** for some fantasy character
 - It has a distinctive name
 - It starts the game with random “hit points”
+- The constructor requires just the name, as param

 ``` py
 class Fighter: